 This watch brand, Junghans for short, was initially named Junghans and Tobler when it was established in Schramberg, Germany back in 1861.
 It was started by Erhard Junghans and Jakob Zeller-Tobler, his brother in law.
 The company’s first products are watch components.
 It was not until 1866 when Junghans’ watchmakers were able to produce watches that bore the Junghans brand name.

 In 1870, Erhard Junghans died and the company was transferred to his wife and then to his sons Erhard jun and Arthur.
 With the leadership of Junghans brothers, the company was able to mass-produce quality watches and offer them at reasonable prices.

 By 1903, Junghans already produces around three million watches yearly and has more than 3,000 employees.
 For this reason, it became the world’s largest watch factory back then.
 Junghans continued to lead innovations in the watchmaking industry since then.

 Among its remarkable products are pocket watches and alarm clocks equipped with radioactive luminescent hands in 1912.
 Then in 1946, Junghans was able to develop its first wristwatch chronograph.

 Through the years, the company was able to integrate more innovations in its watch production and introduce more remarkable timepieces.
 In 2000, EganaGoldpfeil Holding took over the company that reoriented the brand in a new direction, focusing on tradition, innovation, and continuity.

-Founded in 1906, Montblanc is German manufacturer not just of watches, but also jewelry, eyewear, luxury writing instruments, and leather goods.
+Founded in 1906, Montblanc is a German manufacturer not just of watches, but also jewelry, eyewear, luxury writing instruments, and leather goods.

 It was started by a banker and an engineer, Alfred Nehemias and August Eberstein, respectively.
 Initially, they produced pens and it is for these products that Montblanc became known in the international market.